Constant Contact vs Mailchimp Reviews

 By June 2014, the company was sending more than 10 billion marketing emails a month on its users’ behalf.

 Pricing For Constant Contact com vs Pricing For Mailchimp

 Constant Contact offers multiple plans, but no free plan.
 You can, however, try out its premium plans free for a month.
 Basically, constant Contact pricing is divided into different plans to choose from:

-Priced at $5 per month and ideal for one user, the Lite plan is the least expensive premium plan that lets you send up to 10,000 emails messages a month.
-You get 500MB file storage with the plan.
+Priced at $5 per month and ideal for one user, the Lite plan is the least expensive premium plan that lets you send up to 10,000 email messages a month.
+You get 500MB of file storage with the plan.

 Priced at $20 per month, the Email plan lets you send any number of emails.
 It offers increased file storage as well.

 The Email Plus plan is priced at $45 per month.
 It offers everything the Email plan offers, and also adds a host of other unique features such as surveys, polls, dynamic content, online donations, coupons, etc.

 Compared to Constant Contact, Mailchimp’s price plan takes a more tiered approach.